wlee004/Operating_System_Lab/Task 5 - CSC 332 - Lee/README.md

 ![Part 2 Screenshot N = 20](n_20.PNG)

-Here N is the number of attempts the son processes can update the bank account.
+Here N is the number of attempts the son processes can update the bank account, the dad process is constant at 5 attempts.
 The screenshots show the output of the amount of times each process waited during the execution of the entire program.

+***

+The report for this lab is in report.pdf